kylestephens-labs/dental-review-mvp/docs/dentist_project/code_delivery/codex_review.md

 Codex, please code review Cursor’s Task 12 – “Add payment sync webhook.”
 Here’s Cursor’s summary:
 - Built …
 I care most about delivering the task goal and high quality acceptance criteria that passes tests.
-Flag anything risky or missing tests.
+Flag anything risky or missing tests and offer opporunities for cursor to refactor to make the code better.